 Switching to glasses may relieve your symptoms.
 Contact lenses are convenient, but the surface of the lens can accumulate pollen.
 Switching to glasses can provide relief in those situations.
 Patients with seasonal allergies may consider switching to glasses only for the springtime.

 There are a wide variety of eye drops (both medicated and non-medicated) that can offer relief from eye allergies.
 Our doctors have many years of experience prescribing eye drops.

 Many patients benefit from taking medications to treat the underlying allergy or to address the symptoms.
-Common medications recommended include antihistamines, decongestants, anti-inflammatories, and steroids.
+Common medications recommended include antihistamines, decongestants, anti-inflammatory drugs, and steroids.